 which states that if the message is bound to a routine then access must be granted to that routine to the invoking class.
-The definition of access_granted is given below.
+The definition of access\granted is given below.

 '''

 access_granted: BOOLEAN is

 local o, p: E_OBJECT; ec: E_OBJECTCLUSTER;

 do

 o ?= source

 if (o/=Void) then

 p ?= target

 if (p/=Void) then

 Result := bound_routine.accessors.has(o.static_type) or

+bound_routine.accessors.has(o.static_type) or

 bound_routine.accessors.has(bound_routine.any_accessor)

 else

 ec ?= target

 Result := ec.contains.there_exists( agent ecce(?) )

 end

 end

 end

+end

 '''

 The routine extracts the source and target of the message, using Eiffel's assignment attempt operator (similar to casting in Java).
-If the target is an object then it ensures that the class of that object has given permission to the invoking class to call the routine.
-If the target is a multiobject (i.e., a cluster of objects) then an agent is invoked to check that some object in this set provides access.
+If the target is an object, then it ensures that the class of that object has given permission to the invoking class to call the routine.
+If the target is a multiobject (i.e., a cluster of objects), then an agent is invoked to check that some object in this set provides access.

-Multi-view consistency constraints (1) and (3) can also be specified in Eiffel in a similar way.
+Multiview consistency constraints (1) and (3) can also be specified in Eiffel in a similar way.
 Moreover, checking that constraints (1)-(3) hold resolves to model conformance checking; an example in Section 4.2.2 demonstrates this.